ChumaSuey/sm228_chuma/README.md

 I converted the OLLLLA textures from Doom to Quake, just did recolor of the green one to make it as a close as possible to Green, since Green is a color difficult to achieve within Quake color palette.

+The song used was already finished when the speedmapping activity was announced, in the last day of it i added 2 basses (making a bassline to keep it mysterious but catchy).

+I thank all my friends and people around the quake community for playing the map, also Pacifist Paradise community!

+I thank Stricker17 for pointing me out some corrections in the song used in the map.

+Best vibes and best wishes for everyone!

+Excelsior!

 ### Special thanks